 Sunday is Father's Day.
-Don't have a present yet?
-Don't stress!
-Because with this last minute tip you will score points with the sweetest father (or husband) in the world - and it's not that difficult.
+Don't have a gift yet?
+No worries!
+Because with this last-minute tip, you'll score points with the sweetest dad (or husband) in the world—and it's not that hard.
 What do you need?
-A few simple ingredients and a big portion of love.
+A few simple ingredients and a generous helping of love.
 We're going to make a real English breakfast!

 A breakfast with character

-Whenever we are in Newcastle – and that is quite often – we always stop at The Cloister Café, right next to the beautiful St Mary's Cathedral.
-One of those old-fashioned cosy places where the smell of fried bacon and toast greets you on the pavement.
+Whenever we're in Newcastle on the DFDS Minicruise – and that's quite often – we always stop by The Cloister Café, right next to the magnificent St Mary's Cathedral.
+It's such a cozy, old-fashioned spot where the aroma of fried bacon and toast greets you from the sidewalk.
 And breakfast there?
-A treat that even the toughest guy will be silent for.
+A treat that will make even the toughest guy swoon.
 So why not bring that feeling home on Father's Day?

 No joke, The Cloister Café is truly my happy place.

-A traditional English breakfast is rich, warm and comforting.
-Perfect to start a Father's Day.
+A traditional English breakfast is rich, warm, and comforting.
+Perfect for starting Father's Day.
 Here's what you'll need, exactly as pictured:

 - 2 slices of bacon (nice and crispy)